ithomasdev/thebankers/README.md

 *Current status: Login screen completed, just need to link login and register functionality when DB is set up*

-To run your project, navigate to the directory and run one of the following npm commands.
+To run your project, navigate to the directory.

-- cd Barcode
+- cd BarcodeScanner

+Then, install dependencies
+- npm install

+Lastly, choose which system you'd like to run on.
+Ours works best on ios.
 - npm run android
 - npm run ios # you need to use macOS to build the iOS project - use the Expo app if you need to do iOS development without a Mac
 - npm run web